jannis-maier/AdvancedEventMeshBootcamp/exercises/ex3/Readme.md

 ![Pic](./images/ex3-4.png)

-## Exercise 3.2: Open and configue Web Application
+## Exercise 3.2: Configure Web Application
 In this exercise you will conifugre the Business Partner Web Application.
 On this Website you will subscribe to the queue creatd in exercise 3.1 via your web browser.
 Every business partner published to your queue will be shown on the website.